giakoumoglou/moco-v3/README.md

 This implementation only supports **multi-gpu**, **DistributedDataParallel** training, which is faster and simpler; single-gpu or DataParallel training is not supported.

+#### ResNet-50, pretrain

-1. To do unsupervised pre-training of a ResNet-50 model on ImageNet in an 8-gpu machine, run on the first node:
+To do unsupervised pre-training of a ResNet-50 model on ImageNet in an 8-gpu machine, run on the first node:

 ```
 python main_moco.py \